micheledellipaoli/TyrePressureDetection/README.md

 <br>

-8. Run Nuclio on Docker by executing the following command:
+8. Run Nuclio into a Docker Container by executing the following command:
     ```shell
     docker run --name nuclio-dashboard -p 8070:8070 -d -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp nuclio/dashboard:stable-amd64
     ```

-9. Open your Browser and type into the Address bar the following URL to visualize the Nuclio Dashboard:
+9. Open your Browser, type into the Address bar the following URL and press enter to visualize the Nuclio Dashboard:
     ```shell
     localhost:8070
     ```